Josefinekihlstrom/LauraDay/README.md

 - A button with the text of 'Products' that links to the 'All products' page.
 - A button with the text of 'Add To Bag' that adds the product and the chosen quantity of it to the shopping bag.

+### Add product page
+The add product page is only available for logged in superusers and contains the following:
+- A heading text with the text of 'Product Management'.
+Followed by a smaller text of 'Add a Product'.
+- A form with the following fields to fill in:
+    - Name
+    - Category
+    - Sku
+    - Description
+    - Price
+    - Image URL
+    - Image file
+- A button with the text of 'Cancel' that links back to the 'All Products' page.
+- A button with the text of 'Add Product' that submits the form and adds the product.
+The button links to the product details page of the added product.

 ### Blog page
 The blog page contains the following:
 - A section with all blog posts including:
     - A heading text of each blog post.
+        - The heading text acts as a link to view the details of the post.
     - The name of the author that wrote the blog post.
     - The date that the blog post was published.
-    - The content of the blog post limited to 200 letters.
+    - The content of the blog post limited to 600 letters.
-    - A button with the text of 'Read More' that links to the blog post details page.
+        - The content of the blog post acts as a link to view the details of the post.
+    - Edit and Remove buttons *(Only visible for logged in superusers)*
+    - Comment icon followed by the number of comments for the blog post.
 - A section with a round image, text that describes the purpose of the page and icons that links to instagram and facebook.
-- If the user is logged-in as a superuser, there is also a button under the social links that links to the 'Add Post' page.
+    - If a superuser is logged in, this section includes a button just above the round image that links to the 'Add Post' page.

 ### Blog post details page
 The blog post details page contains the following:
+- A button with the text of 'Blog Posts' that links back to the blog page.
 - A section with the blog post details including:
     - A heading text of each blog post.
     - The name of the author that wrote the blog post.
     - The date that the blog post was published.
     - The content of the blog post.
+    - Edit and Remove buttons *(Only visible for logged in superusers)*.
+- Comment section including:
+    - Comment icon followed by the number of comments for the blog post.
+    - The name of each commenter.
+    - The date that each comment was made.
+    - The content of each comment.
-    - A button with the text of 'Back to all posts' that links to blog page.
+- A button with the text of 'Blog Posts' that links back to blog page.
+- A button with the text of 'Comment' that links to the 'Add Comment' page.
-- A section with a round image, text that describes the purpose of the page and icons that links to instagram and facebook.
+- A section aligned to the right containing a round image, text that describes the purpose of the page and icons that links to instagram and facebook.

 ### Add post page
+The add post page is only available for logged in superusers and contains the following:
+- A heading text with the text of 'Blog Management'.
+Followed by a smaller text of 'Add a Post'.
+- A form with the following fields to fill in:
+    - Title
+    - Slug
+    - Author
+    - Content
+    - Status
+- A button with the text of 'Cancel' that links back to the blog posts page.
+- A button with the text of 'Add Post' that submits the form and adds the blog post.
+The button links to the post detail page of the added blog post.

+### Delete post page
+The delete post page is only available for logged in superusers and contains the following:
+- A heading text with the text of 'Blog Management'.
+Followed by a red text of 'Delete Post'.
+- A section that describes which blog post that is about to be deleted and the consequences of proceeding with the action.
+- A button with the text of 'Cancel' that links back to the blog posts page.
+- A button with the text of 'Delete Post' that links back to the blog posts page after deleting the selected blog post.

 ### Shopping bag page
 The shopping bag page contains the following: